 how much you’re paying in fees and what kind of selection you have.

 Financial planner Ryan Inman of the Financial Residency Podcast recommends Lively.
 There’s no minimum cash balance required and users can pick from TD Ameritrade funds.
-The site is easy to use and free to open if you don’t plan on investing.
-Otherwise, the investment fee is $2.50 a month.
+The site is easy to use and free from monthly fees.

 This HSA bank has no minimum cash balance, and according to financial planner Brian Canning, CFP® of Abacus Wealth Partners, a great range of low-cost funds to choose from.